ICanBoogie/Event/README.md

 The _finish chain_ is executed after the event chain was traversed without being stopped.

-The following example demonstrates how an event hook can be added to the _finish chain_ of the `count` event to obtain the string "0123".
+The following example demonstrates how an event hook can be attached to the _finish chain_ of the `count` event to obtain the string "0123".
 If the third event hook was defined like the others we would obtain "0312".